It’s the name of the game: 10 team building games for remote workers

 10. Among Us

 Sometimes, the best way to inspire teamwork is to turn your employees against each other in a fit of all-in-good-fun paranoia.
-In Among Us (which is free on smartphones and computers), you play as astronauts completing tasks to keep your space station running.
+In Among Us (which is free on smartphones, but will cost you a few quid on computer), you play as astronauts completing tasks to keep your space station running.
 One of you, however, is an imposter charged with killing the others, who must vote on which suspect to throw out of the airlock.
-It’s basically the popular party game Werewolf, but for the remote work age.
+It's basically the popular party game Werewolf, but for the remote work age.

 The benefits of more frequent communication solutions